-Here are some small, but enormously kind things you can say that’ll make any ostomate’s day—and (possibly) change the way they look at themselves.
+Kindness is powerful.
+One small act of kindness can change somebody’s entire day.
+Here are some small, but enormously kind things you can say that’ll make any ostomate's day—and possibly change the way they see themselves.

 Elegance is not always about the way you wear clothes, it comes from within.
 Admiring someone who shows gratitude for being an ostomate not only makes the person feel good, but also praises everything they’ve gone through to stay alive.

-2. “I saw what you did, and it restored my faith in the human race.”
+"I saw what you did, and it restored my faith in humankind."